Every Netflix show cancelled or ending in 2022

 Watch the Fate: The Winx Saga season 2 trailer

 Every Netflix show ending in 2022

-There are a number of Netflix series that will air their final seasons in 2022.
-Here's all the shows that will be ending this year.
+There are a number of Netflix series that aired their final seasons in 2022.
+Here are all the shows that ended this year.

 1) After Life